SUMMER CAMP 2026!

 Mixed-age peer mentoring and role modeling

-Stories, books, and conversations that open hearts and minds
+Stories and conversations that open hearts and minds

 A nurturing, play-based environment where early learners build foundational skills through sensory play, storytelling, rhythm, movement, and hands-on invitations to learn.
+Curiosity, connection, and joyful discovery are at the heart of this early childhood experience.

 Children experience: